ktomanelli/Technicode.io/src/posts/2020-09-26-how-time-travel-saved-my-wordpress-site/index.md

 Okay looks like I’m on my own on this one.
 But at least I know I can revert back to before the change!

 This means I might be able to grab a copy of my WordPress database from after the change which has my most current blog post and compare it with the database before the change.
-Maybe I can just input my new blogpost into the working config and worry about the timezone later??
+Maybe I can just input my new blog post into the working config and worry about the timezone later??

 That seems like as fine a place to start as any, so that’s what I’ll do.